Charity shops reopening: Six things you need to know, including how to donate & shop safely

 As you might expect, there'll be a number of extra measures in place to protect shoppers and volunteers, and to avoid an overwhelming surge in donations.
 To help you donate items and shop as safely as you can, we've been in touch with some of the UK's biggest charity shop chains and we've six need-to-knows below.
 You should also check out MSE Jenny's charity shopping bargain-hunting tricks before you go.

-It should come as no surprise that all the charities we've spoken to are putting new measures in place upon reopening to protect staff and customers.
+It should come as no surprise that all the charities we've spoken to are continuing with high-level safety measures in place upon reopening to protect staff and customers.

 Depending on the size of shop and the equipment available, these may include hand sanitiser stations as well as gloves and face coverings for staff.
 Contactless card payments will be encouraged where possible.

-Some shops will also have floor markings to help you maintain social distancing, and Scope told us its shops will initially be 'one customer only'.
+Some shops will also have floor markings to help you maintain social distancing, and BHF told us it will limit the number of customers in store where necessary.

-With so many homes decluttered during lockdown you might think there'd be a limit on how much you can donate.
-But no, in fact all the charities we spoke to said they're happy to accept donations as usual.
+With so many homes decluttered during lockdown you might think there'd be a limit on how much you can donate, however all the charities we spoke to said they're happy to accept donations as usual.

 Of course, if your local shop's getting overwhelmed it might suggest you hold on to items and donate them at a later date instead.
 Though Age UK, Marie Curie and Scope all told us they'll be expanding capacity to hold surplus stock and will move goods between different stores where necessary.